 05 Accountability

+Opening our lives to leaders and allowing them to speak the truth in love.
 God’s desire is for us to grow up to look more and more like Jesus.
 This is an ongoing process, from the day we get saved until the day we go to be with Jesus.
 Every part of our lives needs to come into maturity and perfection.
 All of us have brokenness and blind spots (areas we do not see).
 All of us get stuck along the way.
-God’s design is for us to have people around us to give us perspective, to help us find freedom and to disciple us to become more like Him.
-Accountability means opening our lives to leaders and allowing them to speak the truth in love, and it is a key to growing up in the fullness of Jesus.
+God’s design is for us to have people around us to give us perspective, help us find freedom, and disciple us to become more like Him.
+Accountability means opening our lives to leaders and allowing them to speak the truth in love, and it is key to growing up in the fullness of Jesus.
 By bringing our brokenness into the light, we have true fellowship with each other and grow up to look like Jesus (1 John 1:7).

-In “This is Church”, Andrew Selley expounds on the principle biblical values and beliefs that we hold to as Four12 partnering churches, to help us to continue to build according to God’s design and walk together in unity of heart, mind & purpose.
+In “This is Church,” Andrew Selley expounds on the principle biblical values and beliefs that we hold to as Four12 partnering churches to help us continue to build according to God’s design and walk together in unity of heart, mind, and purpose.